-It is a new decade and 2020 is finally here!
-And, like most, we resolved to get outside more to experience the outdoors, breathe the fresh air and enjoy nature.
-Luckily for us, San Mateo County/Silicon Valley is the perfect backyard to start on a new path and we've listed five of our favorite hikes to get you started!
+It has been a LONG year, and 2021 is finally here!
+Although there are still restrictions, we can still resolve to go outside to experience the beautiful outdoors, breathe the fresh air, and enjoy nature.
+Luckily for you, here in San Mateo County & Silicon Valley, you'll find the perfect backyard to start on a new path.
+So, we've listed five of our favorite hikes to get you started!

 Crystal Springs Reservoir - Photo by Larisa Gleyzer

 Last year marked the 251st anniversary of the accidental discovery of the San Francisco Bay by the Portolá expedition but that should not stop you from exploring this awesome site.
 After a steady incline up Sweeney Ridge, you will be rewarded with a 360 view of the San Francisco Bay Area, and along the ocean coast as far as Point Reyes.
 This hike is a total distance of 5.66 miles roundtrip and dogs are allowed on leash.